Jcurver/marketfizz/README.md

-# JH Market
+# MarketFizz

-Serverless Carrot Market Clone using NextJS, Tailwind, Prisma, PlanetScale and Cloudflare.
+Serverless. using NextJS, Tailwind, Prisma, PlanetScale and Cloudflare.
-# jhmarket